ibexa/documentation-developer/docs/guide/extending/extending_ez_platform.md

 to extend one of the menus in the Back Office.

-Some extensibility, such as [adding custom tags](extending_online_editor.md#custom-tags), is possible without writing your own code, with configuration and templating only.
+Some extensibility, such as [adding custom tags](extending_online_editor.md#custom-tags), is possible without writing your own code, with a configuration and templating only.

 !!! tip "Tutorial"